Madhavi-1234/Python_fun-_mini_projects/README.md

 # Python_fun_mini_projects
-This python repo contains mini and easy fun projects taht enhance the basics understamding about some  important python conecpts
+This python repo contains mini and easy fun projects that enhance the basics understamding about some  important python conecpts